-(1) Additional requirements see UR S 26 of IACS.

-(2) Additional requirements see UR S 27 of IACS.
+- (1) Additional requirements see TL-R S 26. - (2) Additional requirements see TL-R S 27.

 The third bottom survey at 7.5 years has to be performed in dry-dock.
 No extensions are to be granted for the dry-docking required at the end of each extended dry-dock interval.